UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Method

-As the core component of FTM, the FFT is employed to project the teacher intermediate features from the spatial domain to the frequency domain.
-The FFT is an optimized algorithm for computing the Discrete Fourier Transform \cite{cooley1965algorithm}, reducing the computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \log N)$.
-The transformation can be formally expressed as:
+The Fast Fourier Transform (FFT) is applied to convert teacher features from the spatial domain into the frequency domain.
+FFT is an efficient algorithm that reduces the complexity of the Discrete Fourier Transform \cite{cooley1965algorithm} from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \log N)$.
+After transformation, only the magnitude spectrum is retained:

-where $x_n$ denotes a feature point in the spatial domain, $X_k$ is the corresponding point in the frequency domain, $N$ is the feature length, and $i$ is the imaginary unit.

-After the Fourier transform, the magnitude spectrum is retained while the phase spectrum is discarded, resulting in the frequency-domain representation $F^T_{FFT}$ as follows:

-where $F^T$ denotes the intermediate features from the teacher model (superscript $T$ indicates teacher).
-The magnitude spectrum encodes the global structural information and energy distribution of features, whereas the phase spectrum primarily captures local details and spatial positional information\cite{Oppenheim1981, DBLP:conf/iccvw/DongGDC17}.
-Magnitude information provides stable, architecture-agnostic representations that are crucial for heterogeneous knowledge transfer.
-In contrast, phase information often differs significantly across heterogeneous models and may introduce architecture-specific biases, hindering generalizable knowledge transfer.
-Furthermore, using only the magnitude spectrum reduces feature complexity, improves computational efficiency, and mitigates potential noise introduced by phase components.

-In this way, more stable and general frequency-domain representations are extracted, which enable more effective feature alignment and knowledge distillation across heterogeneous models.